chef/knife-google/README.md

 For initial setup, you must first have created your Google Cloud Platform project, enabled Google Compute Engine, and set up the Client ID described above.
-Run the 'setup' sub-command and supply the Client ID, secret, and authorization tokens when prompted.
+Run the 'setup' sub-command and supply the Project ID (not your project name or number), the Client ID, client secret, and authorization tokens when prompted.
 It will also prompt you to open a URL in a browser.
 Make sure sure the you are logged in with the Google account associated with the project and client id/secrete in order to authorize the plugin.

   ```sh
   knife google setup